3D printing and CNC machining methods are two manufacturing methods that have their specific features and advantages.

 Advantages of CNC Machining

-2. CNC machines are computerized machines that need no human supervision.
-So, the chance of human error also eradicates.
+- CNC machines are computerized machines that need no human supervision.
+So, the chance of human error is also eradicated.
 These machines rely on the instructions from the computer software that controls them.

-7. CNC machines limit energy consumption and give cost-effective outcomes for low and high production methods.
+- CNC machines limit energy consumption and give cost-effective outcomes for low and high-production methods.

-9. It makes the production of complex parts more conveniently using a broad selection of materials.
+- It makes the production of complex parts more convenient using a broad selection of materials.

-10. It is more versatile due to the latest technology, automatic tool changing capacity, and uses of various tools on the same machine.
-Some main parts CNC machining offers for various industries are:
+- It is more versatile due to the latest technology, automatic tool-changing capacity, and use of various tools on the same machine.
+Applications of CNC Machining

 Advantages of 3D Printing